kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

 - The talk after his was a virtual online one from a gentleman in Argentina who spoke about autonomous spacecraft using [polytopes](https://en.wikipedia.org/wiki/Polytope).
+  So it would listen via an Event Listener and carry about commands if it is within a defined polytope space (it being a satellite orbiting autonomously in GEO-space).

 - There were also additional talks on Cubesats and ROS